TheLinkaWu/The-History-of-The-Legend-of-Zelda/README.md

 from the beginning of a dungeon.
 This game would have had an amazing fighting system if it had a more complex fighting system.
 However, it was as simple as point and hit.
 There isn't much more to say on the gameplay or story of the Legend of Zelda, so I will leave it off here.

+Work Cited:
+Wikipedia.
+The Legend of Zelda.
+Wikipedia.
+10 March 2016.
+Web.